MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 author: khdownie
 ms.author: v-kedow
 ms.topic: article
-ms.date: 05/21/2020
+ms.date: 05/29/2020
 ---

 # Update Azure Stack HCI clusters

 > Applies to: Azure Stack HCI, version 20H2, Windows Server 2019

 When updating Azure Stack HCI clusters, the goal is to maintain availability by updating only one server in the cluster at a time.
 Many operating system updates require taking the server offline, for example to do a restart or to update software such as the network stack.
 We recommend using [Cluster-Aware Updating (CAU)](/windows-server/failover-clustering/cluster-aware-updating), a feature that makes it easier to install Windows updates to every server in your cluster while keeping your applications running by automating the software updating process.
-Cluster-Aware Updating can be used on all editions of Windows Server, including Server Core installations.
+Cluster-Aware Updating can be used on all editions of Windows Server, including Server Core installations, and can be initiated either through Windows Admin Center or using PowerShell.

+## Update a cluster using Windows Admin Center

+Windows Admin Center makes it easy to update a cluster and apply operating system and solution updates using a simple user interface.
+If you've purchased an integrated system from a Microsoft hardware partner, it’s easy to get the latest drivers, firmware, and other updates directly from Windows Admin Center by installing the appropriate partner update extension(s). ​If your hardware was not purchased as an integrated system, firmware and driver updates may need to be performed separately, following the hardware vendor's recommendations.

+1. When you connect to a cluster, the Windows Admin Center dashboard will alert you to critical updates along with a link to update now.
+Alternatively, select **Updates** from the **Tools** menu at the left.
+2. To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
+When asked if CredSSP should be enabled, click **Yes**.
+3. Specify your username and password, and click **Continue**.
+4. Available updates will be displayed; click **Check Available Updates** to refresh the list.
+5. Select the updates you wish to install and click **Apply All Updates**.
+This will install the updates on every server in the cluster.
+If a restart is needed, cluster roles such as virtual machines will be moved to another server first to prevent any disruption.
+6. To improve security, disable CredSSP as soon as you're finished installing the updates.

 ## Configure Cluster-Aware Updating

-Before you can update a cluster, you first need to [create and validate a failover cluster](/windows-server/failover-clustering/create-failover-cluster#create-a-failover-cluster-by-using-windows-powershell) and install the **Failover Clustering Tools**, which are part of the **Remote Server Administration Tools (RSAT)** and include the Cluster-Aware Updating software.
+Before you can update a cluster using Cluster-Aware Updating, you first need to install the **Failover Clustering Tools**, which are part of the **Remote Server Administration Tools (RSAT)** and include the Cluster-Aware Updating software.
 If you're updating an existing cluster, these tools may already be installed.

 Cluster-Aware Updating has two plug-ins: